Fate/Grand Order: Chapter 2: Cosmos in the Lostbelt

+After-Time

+In the last second before new year 2020, Ritsuka and Mash inexplicably find themselves back at Chaldea with vague memories of the new timeline created after they pruned Lostbelt Zero, but they retain memories when they went on adventures with Chaldea.
+Additionally, the rest of Chaldea crew and Olga Marie are present (except for post-Novum Chaldea members such as Goredolf, Sion, Captain Nemo, and Chaldeas), the latter returns to her position as Chaldea director.
+Grand Assassin Azrael reveals that the world they're in is a world stuck between Lostbelt Zero and the new timeline, caused by a Beast.
+Azrael gives Chaldea one year to solve the whole situation with a threat that should they fail, he'll deem them responsible and kill them.

+The Norns, the Norse Sisters of Fate who are squabbling over whether the past, present, or future is most important have manifested as Demi-Beasts and took advantage of Chaldea being trapped in time to use as pawns to settle their argument.
+They are taking turns attacking Chaldea, and the one who defeats it will win the argument and become the true Beast.
+Chaldea defeats Urd, the Norn of the Past, who agrees to help find and defeat the other two.

+When Olga Marie is temporarily incapacitated by being turned into a child, Azrael brings a version of Goredolf from the future to help.
+When the problem is solved, Azrael returns Goredolf home, but Goredolf secretly reveals that the future world is in ruins.

 Development and release

 The game was first drafted by Kinoko Nasu under the working title "Fate Online Project Reboot", which was meant to be a massively multiplayer online game using designs, drafts and concepts later collected in the Fate/complete material IV Extra material book.
 But the planned game was cancelled and shelved during planning stages.
 It later became a novel, Fate/Apocrypha, which integrated some concepts of the planned game.
 Later on in 2014, Aniplex proposed Nasu to revisit the cancelled game project, announcing a collaboration with the game studio Delightworks to rework the concept into a mobile RPG game.

 The game was published by Aniplex and was released in Japan on 29 July 2015, on Android devices, with a subsequent release on 12 August for iOS devices.
-Maaya Sakamoto performed three theme songs for the game: "Shikisai" (色彩), "Gyakko" (逆光, Gyakkō) and "Yakudo" (躍動).
+Maaya Sakamoto performed four theme songs for the game: "Shikisai" (色彩), "Gyakko" (逆光, Gyakkō), "Yakudo" (躍動) and "Tokei" (時計).
 Aside from its gameplay and own storyline, the game also features events for players to obtain new items and servants, such as summoning campaigns for limited Servants/Craft Essences, specific Servant-based events, real-world annual events, and collaborations with other Type-Moon works such as The Garden of Sinners and Fate/Zero.